House Democrats bring back Medicare-for-all, seeking to push Biden left

 “Senator Sanders agrees with his colleagues in the House of Representatives that now more than ever, that we must guarantee health care as a human right,” said Mike Casca, a spokesperson for Sanders.
 “He will soon introduce Medicare-for-all legislation in the Senate.”

 But many influential Democrats, including House Speaker Nancy Pelosi (D-Calif.), continue to distance themselves from the bill.
-House Energy & Commerce Chair Frank Pallone Jr. (D-N.J.) — whose committee hearing room is named in honor of former congressman John Dingell, Debbie’s deceased husband and a longtime Medicare-for-all sponsor — initially balked at scheduling a hearing on a single-payer bill in the last session of Congress.
+House Energy & Commerce Chair Frank Pallone Jr. (D-N.J.) — whose committee hearing room is named in honor of former congressman John Dingell, Debbie Dingell’s deceased husband and a longtime Medicare-for-all sponsor — initially balked at scheduling a hearing on a single-payer bill in the last session of Congress.

 Pallone’s committee is “where I’m very focused,” said Dingell, given that the wide-ranging panel helps oversee health-care legislation.
 “I’ve talked to Frank, I’ve talked to Anna [Eshoo, the California congresswoman who oversees the panel’s health subcommittee].
 We’re going to have hearings.”

-Pallone said he was committed to a hearing on Medicare-for-all, telling The Post “the goal of universal coverage is going to be at the center of everything we’re going to do on health care.”
+Pallone said he was committed to a hearing on Medicare-for-all, telling The Washington Post “the goal of universal coverage is going to be at the center of everything we’re going to do on health care.”

 In recent days, Biden and other centrist Democrats have focused on touting health reforms contained in their $1.9 trillion American Rescue Plan, which passed last week and overhauls the Affordable Care Act’s insurance provisions.